Processing Invoices (KFS Payment Requests) for KFS Purchase Orders

 - The supplier logs in and retrieves a one-time credit card preauthorized for any invoices included in the current remittance.

 - The supplier processes the credit card for the amount due, using their point-of-sale system.

 - U.S. Bank bills UC Davis for the prior day’s transactions through a daily batch job, and payment is remitted to U.S. Bank via Direct Debit.

-- The UC Davis campus is not considered part of the City of Davis, and thus only has a 7.25% sales tax rate.
+- The UC Davis campus is not considered part of the City of Davis (outside of the incorporated city limits), and thus only has the base California 7.25% sales tax rate.